ChrisVine/chez-simple-sockets/README.md

 This procedure will only return when a connection has been accepted.
 However, the event loop will not be blocked by this procedure while waiting.
-This procedure is intended to be called in a waitable procedure invoked by a-sync.
-The 'loop' argument is optional: this procedure operates on the event loop passed in as an argument, or if none is passed (or #f is passed), on the default event loop.
+This procedure is intended to be called within a waitable procedure invoked by a-sync (which supplies the 'await' and 'resume' arguments).
+The 'loop' argument is optional: this procedure operates on the event loop passed in as an argument, or if none is passed (or
+#f is passed), on the default event loop.

 &accept-exception will be raised if connection attempts fail, to which applying accept-exception? will return #t.